Read about a selection of our own and partner projects that the Foundation has been implementing or significantly supporting for a long time.

 Since 2013, the Tereza Maxová Foundation has been implementing the project in cooperation with the Open Future Association.

 To dáš! helps disadvantaged people to start their careers

-Young people who grew up in an orphanage do not have the same conditions as their peers to start their lives and enter the labour market.
-These young people lack role models, lack experience, have communication problems and often find various standard life situations difficult.
-All these handicaps reflect in their skills to find and keep a job, deal with the demands of the new situation.
+Young people who grow up in an orphanage lack the same opportunities and advantages as their peers when it comes to starting their lives and entering the labour market.
+These young people lack role models, experience, have communication problems, often finding various standard life situations difficult.
+All these handicaps reflect in their skills to find and keep a job, as they struggle to deal with the demands of employment.
 In many cases, the job interview is already a major challenge.
 To help them get started, the project called To dáš! has been created as part of the international Youth Empowered strategy, which is brought to the Czech Republic by Coca-Cola HBC Czech Republic and Slovakia in cooperation with the Tereza Maxová Children’s Foundation as the strategic partners.
 The project To dáš! promotes self-esteem and self-worth of young disadvantaged people by organizing motivational workshops, educating them and, above all, acting as a social recruitment agency.
 Thanks to the To dáš! they gain knowledge, skills and receive guidance on how to succeed in the labour market.